steveoc64/petstore/README.md

 than a linux box
 - All runtime parameters are to be passed through using ENV vars in the docker container

+## Misc Code Style Notes

+- Interfaces.
+Defined at the consumer end, and used as input params.
+Avoid writing code that returns an interface wherevere practical.
+- Errors.
+Either - return them, or log them and handle in line.
+Dont do both.
+- Comments.
+Follow lint recommendations.
+Add a doc.go file to annotate `go doc` results.